RadheyaM/BookWyrm/README.md

 - to get the results back with relevant information.
 - to be able to access more detailed information easily.
 - to be able to save books for later in a list.
-- to be able to save my results in a visual list of cards on the homepage.
+- to be able to save books in a visual list of cards on the homepage.
 - to see a recent search history.
 - to be able to choose between a dark or light theme.
 - to be able to clear my lists and history.